oracle-nace-dsai/mysql-heatwave-forecasting/README.md

     cd ~/mysql-heatwave-demo
     wget https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD --output-document=data/crimes.csv

-takes a few minutes to download 2Gb file containing 8M records
+takes a few minutes to download 2Gb file containing 8M records.

+This site provides applications using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
+The City of Chicago makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at this site.
+The data provided at this site is subject to change at any time.
+It is understood that the data provided at this site is being used at one’s own risk.

 2 put csv into ObjStore